 This Rust-Oleum product is perfect for flawed metal surfaces plagued with scratches, pits, and rust.
 Best yet, you don't need to treat or prepare the door.
 Just apply, and you're done.
 It's also weather-resistant, and the oil-based formula gives outstanding protection against rust while keeping your paint job looking fresh longer.

-The vast majority of Amazon customers rated this product 4.5 out of 5 stars.
+The vast majority of No products found. customers rated this product 4.5 out of 5 stars.
 You can purchase Rust-Oleum Hammered Metal Finish for between $10 and $40 per quart.

 Thousands of satisfied customers agree that KILZ 2 Latex Multi-Surface is the best paint for your garage door.
 Here’s why:

 Kilz 2 is a multipurpose latex paint that can save you both money and headaches when it comes to large projects like painting your garage door.
 This primer sticks well to nearly any surface and hides rust, old paint, and other minor stains very well.
 Plus, you get a lot of primer for your dollar, since one gallon can cover up to 400 square feet.